'I'm Popo': South Korea's Breakthrough AI Theatrical Feature

 Where Korea Fits

 The South Korean market is also a proving ground discussed at major Asian film markets.
-Director Carlos Saldanha addressed AI's role in production at the Busan International Film Festival, and the Hong Kong FilMart where "I'm Popo" made its market debut hosted extensive AI programming this year.
-Jia Zhangke's AI experiments at the same FilMart event drew attention to how Asian directors are approaching the technology from a different angle than Hollywood.
+Director Carlos Saldanha addressed AI's role in production at the Busan International Film Festival, and the Hong Kong FilMart hosted extensive AI programming.
+Jia Zhangke's AI experiments at FilMart drew attention to how Asian directors are approaching the technology from a different angle than Hollywood.
 At Cannes 2026, Yeon Sang-ho's Colony took a more cautious position, using AI only to generate zombie crowds while making collective AI logic the film's central horror.

 Kim Il-dong's argument, built into the film and stated directly, is that the tools now exist for a single person to take a story from concept to theater without a production infrastructure.
-"I'm Popo" is the evidence he submitted.
-Filmmakers exploring the same tools can access AI FILMS Studio's video workspace to test what those workflows look like in practice.
+Filmmakers exploring the same tools can access the AI FILMS Studio video workspace to test what those workflows look like in practice.

 Sources